Hegazi revels in West Bromwich Albion’s victory over Preston North End | Goal.com

 Back-to-back wins for #SuperSlav's Baggies, who are now unbeaten in 6️⃣ @SkyBetChamp games. 😀#WBAPNE pic.twitter.com/77kXYJs18w

-The 29-year-old who was featuring in his ninth Championship game of the season wrote on social media to celebrate his team’s latest achievement.
+The 29-year-old, who featured in his ninth Championship game of the season, wrote on social media to celebrate his team’s latest achievement.

 +3 POINTS and Another Clean sheet 🙏🏾💪 #wba pic.twitter.com/JaedzCZyg4— Ahmed hegazi (@Hegazi) February 26, 2020